vseryakov/backendjs/README.md

                 bkjs run-backend -master -web

-    * `etc/proxy` - HTTP proxy config file, from http-proxy (https://github.com/nodejitsu/node-http-proxy)

-        Example:

-        1. Create file ~/.backend/etc/proxy with the following contents:

-                { "target" : { "host": "localhost", "port": 8001 } }

-        2. Start the proxy

-                bkjs -proxy

-        3. Now all requests will be sent to localhost:8001

-    * `etc/profile` - shell script loaded by the bkjs utility to customize env variables
 * `images` - all images to be served by the API server, every subfolder represent naming space with lots of subfolders for images
 * `var` - database files created by the server
 * `tmp` - temporary files